-- · Must be a member of the Navajo Nation and have original domicile upon the Navajo Reservation, or land under the jurisdiction of the Navajo Nation - Courts for a term of six (6) months immediately preceding his or her appointment as Chief Prosecutor.
-(2 N.N.C. §1973.A.). - · Licensed to practice in the State of Arizona, New Mexico or Utah. - · Must be a member in good standing with the Navajo Nation Bar Association. - A favorable background investigation.
+- Must be a member of the Navajo Nation and have original domicile upon the Navajo Reservation, or land under the jurisdiction of the Navajo Nation Courts for a term of six (8) months immediately preceding his or her appointment as Chief Prosecutor.
+(2 N.N.C. §1973.A.). - .
+Licensed to practice in the State of Arizona, New Mexico or Utah. - Must be a member in good standing with the Navajo Nation Bar Association. - A favorable background investigation.

-(To receive full credit for edu with employment englisetion ion, certification, or licensure, transcripts, copies of degrees, certificates, and other appropriate documents must be submitted aix ion I
+(To receive full credit for education, certification, or licensure, transcripts, copies of degrees, certificates, and other appropriate documents must be submitted along with employment application.)